garrickedd/XSS-Detection-CNN/README.md

 # XSS-Detection-CNN

-This web is using for thesis purpose!
+This model is using for thesis purpose!